Remember when you were learning math in high school and thought to yourself:

 Why It Matters

-It tells the model which direction to move to get closer to a correct answer, so that way it actually makes educated advances, rather than random guesses.
+It tells the model which direction to move to get closer to a correct answer, so that it actually makes educated advances, rather than random guesses.

 Without calculus, your model would be like a drunk dude trying to play darts.